Mairie de Montreuil station

-Mairie de Montreuil (/fr/) is a station on line 9 of the Paris Métro.
+Mairie de Montreuil (/fr/) is a station on Line 9 of the Paris Métro and its eastern terminus in the suburb of Montreuil.
 It is named after the nearby Mairie de Montreuil (Montreuil town hall).

 History

 The station opened on 14 October 1937 with the extension of the line from Porte de Montreuil and serves as the eastern terminus of line 9.

 In 2019, the station was used by 8,106,589 passengers, making it the 27th busiest of the Métro network out of 302 stations.

 In 2020, the station was used by 4,764,601 passengers amidst the COVID-19 pandemic, making it the 18th busiest of the Métro network out of 305 stations.